easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 {: .label .fs-1 }

 The total of all the modifier selections made on the cart item.
 This is returned as a fractional in the sub-unit of the current customer's currency.

+## `item.total_off_platform_fee`
+{: .d-inline-block }
+number
+{: .label .fs-1 }

+The off-platform booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.

 ## `item.total_package_upgrade_amount`
 {: .d-inline-block }